Skip to main content

 • “And also not funny!”

 Players generally find the grinding aspect of the game to be tedious and time-consuming, often requiring significant effort to achieve certain milestones.
-While some achievements can be enjoyable, the repetitive nature of tasks and puzzles, such as waiting for hints or redoing sections of the game, detracts from the overall experience.
+While some achievements can be enjoyable, the repetitive nature of tasks, such as waiting for hints and redoing sections of the game, detracts from the overall experience.
+Classic puzzles included in the game, like the "15 puzzle," are also noted for their annoyance rather than challenge.

 • “You'll need a second life for grinding.”